Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

 ## Overview

-- Which pieces are in the economic puzzle that make the Polkadot Network?
+- Which economic pieces build the the Polkadot Network?
 - What are their mechanisms and incentives?
 - How are those pieces interrelated?